 Data cleaning

-EDSL is an open-source library for simulating surveys and experiments with AI agents and large language models.
-Please see our documentation page for tips and tutorials on getting started.
+EDSL is an open-source library for simulating surveys, experiments and other research with AI agents and large language models.
+Before running the code below, please ensure that you have installed the EDSL library and either activated remote inference from your Coop account or stored API keys for the language models that you want to use with EDSL.
+Please also see our documentation page for tips and tutorials on getting started using EDSL.

 Example data